astropy/astropy/docs/models/new.rst

-Next, the error function takes a list of parameters returned by an iteration of the fitting algorithm and input coordinates, evaluates the model with them and returns some type of a distance? measure.
+Next, the error function takes a list of parameters returned by an iteration of the fitting algorithm and input coordinates, evaluates the model with them and returns some type of a measure for the fit.
 In the example the sum of the squared residuals is used as a measure of fitting.

 ::

     def errorfunc(self, fps, *args):
         meas = args[0]
         self.fitpars = fps